Live Video SEO: What Digital Marketers Need to Know in 2025

 5. Video Hosting Platform

 Selecting the right video hosting platform can give you access to more SEO tools to make this process easier.
-Dacast includes a range of SEO tools for video via our advanced streaming platform for video publishers
+Dacast includes a range of search engine optimization tools for video via our advanced streaming platform for video publishers.

 Use your video hosting platform’s settings to turn on a video sitemap to improve indexing.
 Check if your video marketing platform uses JSON-LD, which is a more technical element of video SEO.
 Note that not all video hosting platforms include this feature.